paps/dotfiles/README.md

 Intel driver provided by package `xserver-xorg-video-intel` is deprecated and should not be used on any recent hardware.
 The newer alternative is referred to as the Modesetting driver.
 Use that.

-### Laptop screen backlight control
+### Laptop screen backlight and keyboard light control

 * Install `brightnessctl brightness-udev`
 * Run `sudo usermod -a -G video paps` (assuming `paps` is the current user)
+* Run `sudo usermod -a -G input paps` (assuming `paps` is the current user)
 * Logout/login as a group membership was changed
-* Screen backlight controls should now be working
+* Screen backlight and keyboard light controls should now be working

 ### High DPI